 If you feel we have failed to provide you with good service or are concerned about the progress of your application, please telephone the Trading Standards service.
 The Trading Standards service will endeavour to resolve any concerns you may have.

 The Council also has a formal complaints procedure.

 Visit the Department for Food and Rural Affairs website.

 Copies of the Regulations can be viewed at the Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH, where you may also obtain an application form and further help or advice.

 - Pet Care Trust: www.petcare.org.uk

 - The Royal College of Veterinary Surgeons: www.rcvs.org.uk

 Copies of the legislation mentioned on this page can be purchased from Her Majesty's Stationery Office or can be accessed at OPSI.

 Please note: This information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
 It is intended to help businesses to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the legislation for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.

-For further information or clarification please contact the Trading Standards Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information or clarification please contact the Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Phone: 0191 2116121